AnyFetch/match-constraints/README.md

 [![NPM version](https://badge.fury.io/js/anyfetch-file-hydrater.png)](http://badge.fury.io/js/match-constraint)

 Check a JS object match specified constraints.
 This is for simple object matching.
-If you require more advanced manipulation, other libraries can be fine
+If you require more advanced manipulation, other libraries will probably be better, see for instance `validator.js`.

 ## Install
 ```sh